-OpenGraph+ reads HTTP cache headers from your Rails responses to decide when to re-render social card images.
-Rails has built-in support for ETags and cache headers, so this is pretty straightforward.
+OpenGraph+ reads HTTP cache headers from your responses to decide when to re-render social card images.
+Rails has built-in support for ETags and Cache-Control, so the idioms you already use carry over.

 ETags with fresh_when